hannafolsz/hannafolsz.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a 4th-year PhD Candidate in Political Science at Stanford University.
-My research interests are focused on democratic backsliding and opposition party strategies.
-I am interested in understanding how

-the political economy of accountability, corruption, and democratic backsliding.
-She is interested in understanding the determinants of effective democratic accountability, the role of money in politics, and processes of democratic erosion in Latin America and Eastern Europe.
+My dissertation focuses on opposition party strategies in democratic backsliding regimes in East-Central Europe.
+My wider research interests include democratic erosion, corruption, and accountability in East-Central Europe and Latin America.
 My work applies modern causal inference, text analysis, and geospatial techniques.
 I hold a B.A. in Economics and Politics from Durham University and an MSc in Political Science and Political Economy from the London School of Economics.
-You can find my CV [here](https://drive.google.com/file/d/1Baj461kn5utXWXphjKnki9U6di4K1eWp/view?usp=sharing).

 I co-organize [EEPWG](https://eepg-workshop.github.io), the East European Politics Graduate Workshop.
-At Stanford, I am a member of [PovGov](https://povgov.com) (Poverty, Violence, and Governance Lab), and [DPL](https://stanforddpl.org) (Democracy and Polarization Lab).
+At Stanford, I am a member of [PovGov](https://povgov.com) (Poverty, Violence, and Governance Lab) and [DPL](https://stanforddpl.org) (Democracy and Polarization Lab).

 You can contact me via email at [hfolsz@stanford.edu](mailto:hfolsz@stanford.edu).
 I always welcome opportunities to talk about applying to Stanford's Political Science PhD with prospective POC, FLI, and international applicants, so please feel free to email me.